 The rising number of individuals suffering from genetic disorders, along with the increasing acceptance of modern approaches for medical diagnostics, represents one of the key factors bolstering the market growth.
 The escalating demand for LRS technology can also be attributed to its portability and real-time speed.
 It is also used to produce an accurate reference map of the centromere of the chromosomes.
 Apart from this, various biotech companies are developing innovative technologies that combine a new library prep method and genome analysis tools.
 In line with this, several studies indicate that LRS technology plays a crucial role in discovering novel pathogenic mutations in human diseases with unknown genetic causes.
 This presents numerous opportunities to researchers for using the technology in whole-genome sequencing (WGS) and enabling advancements in medical genetics.
 Furthermore, the rising utilization of sequence analysis methodologies in medical institutes for academic purposes, in confluence with the increasing investments in research and development (R&D) activities, is anticipated to drive the market growth further.

-IMARC Group provides an analysis of the key trends in each sub-segment of the global long read sequencing market, along with forecasts at the global, regional and country level from 2021-2026.
+IMARC Group provides an analysis of the key trends in each sub-segment of the global long read sequencing market report, along with forecasts at the global, regional and country level from 2022-2027.
 Our report has categorized the market based on technology, product, application and end use.